Why get relationship counseling?

 Once you understand how your unique background shape your perspectives, wants, needs, and strategies for navigating relationships, you can strengthen those that are working, identify those that are unhelpful, and learn alternative methods for each person getting their needs met.
 You will discover a way to find the strengths in your differences.
 You will learn how to stop “assuming,” move away from “absolutes” (i.e., always/never), shift from “winning the argument” to “solving the problem,” and practice using “I” statements for healthier, more constructive discussions.

 There is hope that you can feel better, even if your partner or family member is not willing to participate!

 One person getting help and learning alternative ways to cope often has a ripple effect on relationship dynamics.
-Please call or text Sandy for a free 15-minute telephone consultation, to get more information, or to schedule an appointment.
+Please call or text Wellness Matters for a free 15-minute telephone consultation, to get more information, or to schedule an appointment.